paraglider-project/paraglider/docs/source/developers/contributing.rst

     $ git commit -s -m 'This is my commit message'

-Visual Studio Code has a setting, git.alwaysSignOff to automatically add a Signed-off-by line to commit messages.
+VS Code has a setting, git.alwaysSignOff to automatically add a Signed-off-by line to commit messages.
 Search for "sign-off" in VS Code settings to find it and enable it.

 Creating issues
 --------------------
 Please create issues for needed work and bugs in the `repo <https://github.com/paraglider-project/paraglider/issues>`_.

 Sending pull requests
 ----------------------